Has supply path optimization lived up to its promise?

 How We Got To SPO

 Understanding SPO starts with header bidding.
 Header bidding gave publishers new insights into the real value of their inventory, tightened relationships between publishers and their demand partners, and boosted publishers’ revenue.
-Indeed, header kicked off a new phase of advanced programmatic.
+Indeed, the header kicked off a new phase of advanced programmatic.

 At the same time, header bidding became a considerable technological burden for DSPs.
 Previously, one impression would enter the programmatic market and garner any number of bids.
 After header bidding, the same ad impression would appear simultaneously from multiple sellers.
 Over the course of just a few years, the volume of ad impressions processed by a DSP expanded by over 500%, in some cases.
 With so many redundant impressions, a DSP could easily end up bidding against itself.